TeamHG-Memex/tensorboard_logger/README.rst

 --------------------------------------------------

 `TensorBoard <https://www.tensorflow.org/how_tos/summaries_and_tensorboard/>`_
-is a visualization tool (and a part of
-`TensorFlow <https://www.tensorflow.org>`_ framework)
-that makes it easy to check training progress, compare between different runs, and has lots of other cool features.
+is a visualization tool (not this project, it's a part of `TensorFlow <https://www.tensorflow.org>`_ framework) that makes it easy to check training progress, compare between different runs, and has lots of other cool features.